miladbb/local-backend-setup/development/docker-compose/readme.md

 ### Remote debugging

 You can run your docker image inside the local environment and connect to the debugger agent remotely from your IDE.
-If you are bulding a SSDK based custom application, you can generate the docker image locally by runnign the following command:
+If you are building a SSDK based custom application, you can generate the docker image locally by running the following command:

 ```shell
 mvn clean package -Pdocker-image,local-client -Ddocker.repo.url=local